 Pupils are familiar with these resources and login details are in your child's reading diary.

-Children are expected to read for at least 20 minutes per day and have accurate recall of spellings from the lists below.
+Children are expected to read for at least 20 minutes per day and have accurate recall of times tables facts and spellings from the lists below.